Hawaii66/slime-mold-simulation/readme.md

   ![Blue Yellow](./assets/blueyellow.png)

-These images showcase the versatility of the slime trail visualization by adjusting the gradient in the configuration.
+These images showcase the versatility of the slime trail visualization by adjusting the gradient and configuration values in the configuration.
 You can easily experiment with your own gradients to create different visual effects.